saielhaq/veil/README.md

 - 📥 **Clear Downloads** - Remove download history
 - 💾 **Clear Local Storage** - Clear localStorage and IndexedDB
 - 🔑 **Clear Passwords** - Remove saved passwords
-- 💣 **Clear EVERYTHING** - Nuclear option that clears all data types
+- 💣 **Clear EVERYTHING** - Nuclear option that clears all data types (excluding passwords for safety)

 ## Interface

-The extension features a dark-themed popup with a compact 220px width design.
+The extension features a dark-themed popup with a compact 320px width design.
 Each clearing function has its own dedicated button with emoji icons for easy identification.
+All actions now require confirmation through a custom modal dialog for safety.

+### Confirmation System

+- **Smart Confirmations**: Each action shows a tailored confirmation dialog with specific warnings
+- **Safety Features**: All destructive actions require explicit confirmation
+- **Color-coded Warnings**: Different confirmation button colors indicate action severity (green for safe, orange for warning, red for dangerous)
+- **Keyboard Support**: Use Escape to cancel, modal focuses on Cancel button by default

 Status messages appear at the bottom to confirm successful operations, automatically disappearing after 2 seconds.

 ## ⚠️ Important Warning